notional-finance/contracts-v2/WHITEPAPER.md

 ## Appendix F

-Every quarter markets will be re-initialized but Notional V2 must ensure that the ifCash valuation curve does not experience a discontinuity.
-For example, an account has a 9 month ifCash position with an implied rate of 5% annualized.
-When roll the markets forward, that 9 month position will now be valued via a linear interpolation between the new 6 month market and the new 1 year market.
-Notional V2 must ensure that the two new markets are initialized at rates which keep the 9 month rate constant.
+Every quarter, markets will be re-initialized and the on-chain rate oracles will migrate from the old set of maturities to the new set of maturities.
+Notional V2's aim here will be to keep portfolio valuations constant through this process.
+This means that the newly initialized rate oracles must be set at rates which keep the valuation curve unchanged.
+For example, consider an account with a 9 month fCash position that is valued directly from an on-chain oracle at an implied rate of 5% annualized.
+When the markets roll forward that 9 month position will now be idiosyncratic, and will be valued via linear interpolation between the new 6 month market and the new 1 year market.
+Notional V2 must ensure that the two new markets are initialized at rates which keep the 9 month rate constant at 5%.

-Governance can change the proportion of cash to fCash in the market by modifying the initial rate anchor for the market.
-Varying proportions will ensure that there will be more or less initial capacity for either borrowing or lending.

-Initializing markets proceeds in this fashion via the perpetual liquidity token account:
+Initializing markets keeps the valuation curve constant by proceeding in this fashion:

 - Existing liquidity tokens are settled to cash and fCash positions.
 - Cash is reserved to repay any negative fCash positions.